 With the rise of the Industrial Revolution came horrific industrial accidents in the workplace.
 Theodore Roosevelt felt it a “…bitter injustice that it should be the wage-worker, his wife, and children that bear the whole penalty” when a worker is injured on the job.
-Workers’ Compensation was born as a way for injured workers to receive compensation for wages lost and medical bills until they are able to return to work.
+Workers’ compensation was born as a way for injured workers to receive financial support for wages lost and medical bills until they are able to return to work.
 In exchange for this security, workers waived their right to sue employers, which protected private businesses from crippling lawsuits.

 - Is an injury work-related?